christiangda/ansible-role-amazon-cloudwatch-agent/README.md

 # - https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-commandline-fleet.html
 # default value: "AmazonCloudWatchAgent"
 # notes:
-# * This is necessary when use **cwa_agent_mode:** "ec2" and you are not using the EC2 Instance Role to get access to the AWS CloudWatch Logs and CloudWatch Service
+# * This is necessary when use **cwa_agent_mode:** "ec2" and you are not using the EC2 Instance Role to get access to the AWS CloudWatch Logs / AWS CloudWatch Service
-# * Obligatory when you use **cwa_agent_mode:** "onPremise", this is the only way to get access to the AWS CloudWatch Logs and CloudWatch Service
+# * Obligatory when you use **cwa_agent_mode:** "onPremise", this is the only way to get access to the AWS CloudWatch Logs / AWS CloudWatch Service
 # * Use the role "christiangda.awscli_configure" to create the profile and credentials in this path
 # * This variable depends of variable cwa_use_credentials
 cwa_agent_profile_path: /root